informalsystems/quint/doc/quint.md

-- If there are no critical errors (e.g., in parsing, typechecking, etc.), this command sends the Quint specification to the [Apalache][] model checker, which is trying to find an invariant violation.
+- If there are no critical errors (e.g., in parsing, typechecking, etc.), this command sends the Quint specification to the [Apalache][] model checker, which will try to find an invariant violation.
 If it finds one, it prints the trace on the standard output.
 If it does not find a violating trace, it prints the longest sample trace that the simulator has found during the execution.
 When the parameter `--out` is supplied, the trace is written as a JSON representation of Quint IR in the output file.
 When the parameter `--out-itf` is supplied, the